Looks like your screen is a bit too small

 Why should your electronics be recycled?

-Many electronics may contain hazardous material and should not be disposed of with regular garbage.
+Many electronics may contain hazardous material and should NOT be disposed of with regular garbage.
 Most of the parts such as glass, steel, copper and aluminum, plastics and precious metals can be recovered and turned into new products.

 What happens to your electronics?